 I suggest booking with familiar hotel names like; Hampton Inn, Holiday Inn, Marriott, and Hilton because these hotels hold themselves to higher standards and have great customer service.

 Real Life Story: My parents always booked cheaper hotels growing up and one time we stayed at one and I ended up with shingles.
 I was only 10 at the time, but the doctor said there are a ton of shingles cases from hotels.
 Apparently, I got shingles from a bath towel.

 Do You Enter Your Room from the Inside or Out?

 This one is not always true but is a good rule of thumb.
 Almost every bad hotel experience we’ve ever had has been with a motel with doors that you park in front of.
 Most of these hotels, in my experience, are dirty and known to be less family-friendly for your budget.

 Real Life Story: My family vacationed in Bradenton, FL., a few years ago, and stayed at a motel.
 At about 2 am, my family awakened to a loud pounding at our door.
 When my husband woke up to answer it, it was about 20 armed police officers.
 They had mistaken our room for one a wanted-criminal was in!
 Talk about a morning wake-up call.

 Does the Hotel Look Outdated?

-For some hotels, outdated isn’t a bad thing, but when you start seeing pictures of old televisions and carpet that looks old, than maybe you should think again.
-Most nice hotels, even old hotels, have upgraded to flat screen televisions and nice carpeting, so don’t buy the we’re an old hotel act.
+For some hotels, outdated isn’t a bad thing, but when you start seeing pictures of old televisions and carpet that looks old, then maybe you should think again.
+Most nice hotels, even old hotels, have upgraded to flat screen televisions and nice carpeting, so don’t buy we’re an old hotel act.

 While there are many things you should take into account before booking a hotel room online, you should always ask yourself these questions.